mrowe/mikerowecode.com/michael/resume.md

    focus of profressional development for REA's technical leadership.

-Throughout my time at REA I have also initiated, driven and been responsible for a number of "extra curricular" activities including:
+Throughout my time at REA I have also initiated, driven and been responsible for a number of additional responsibilities not specific to my role including:

  * Editing and curating the public REA engineering blog (http://rea.tech/).